magfurulabeer/exec-assignment/README.md

 - Kingfisher - For downloading and caching images
 - KeychainAccess - For simple Keychain use
 - Then - For Promises and Async Management

+## General Architecture
+The architecture used in this app is MVVM-C (Model-View-ViewModel-Coordinator).
+There was a deliberate decision not to use RxSwift as it can be difficult to read for those unfamiliar with it's syntax and concepts.
+It also does not support Swift 4 at the moment.

+## Architectural Motifs
+Many of the decisions made when architecting this app were based on the following 3 themes:
+1. Backend Frontend Synchronization
+- It makes sense to attempt to keep the frontend as faithful to the backend.
+It's difficult to work with frontend who's models do not resemble the backend models
+2. Balancing Separation of Concerns with Minimizing Boilerplate and Overhead
+- Separation of Concerns is a crucial design principle for improving maintainability but when overdone it actually severly diminishes maintainability
+3. Ease of File Navigation
+- Extending the last point, when separated correctly with a solid system in place, it becomes significantly easier to find which file contains the desired code

+## Models
+All the models in the app are Realm Objects and conform to the Mappable protocol.
+This means that it can easily be created given the proper JSON.
+The model properties were kept as faithful as possible to the recieved JSON (e.g. current_segment became currentSegment).
+1. User
+2. Course
+3. Module
+4. LectureSegment
+5. Slide